-If you are in the Personalized Screening Group, you will need to provide a saliva sample that will be used to evaluate whether you have an inherited (genetic) risk for breast cancer.
-A lab company called Color Genomics will do this test.
+If you are in the Personalized Screening Group, you will need to provide a saliva sample that will be used to evaluate whether you have an inherited (genetic) risk for cancer.
+A lab company called Color Health will do this test.
 They will provide you with a saliva kit to collect your saliva sample along with a return box and shipping label to mail back to the lab.
+Color

-Color Genomics will return the results back to the Wisdom Study team to give to you.
-Any leftover samples will be returned to the Wisdom Study team for storage and future research.
+Health will return the results back to the WISDOM Study team to give to you.
+Any leftover samples will be returned to the WISDOM Study team for storage and future research.

 Sometimes the variation in our genes can lead to an increased risk of cancer.
-As part of this study, a number of genes will be tested (such as BRCA1, BRCA2, ATM, CDH1, CHEK2, PALB2, PTEN, STK11 and TP53) to see if you have any variations in these genes that are known to increase cancer risk.
+As part of this study, a number of genes will be tested related to breast cancer (such as BRCA1, BRCA2, ATM, CDH1, CHEK2, PALB2, PTEN, STK11 and TP53) as well as other cancers to see if you have any variations in these genes that are known to increase cancer risk.
 Since there is rapid progress being made in the discovery of genes related to cancer, it is possible that we will continue to test new genes in your sample, even after you have been assigned to your screening group.
 If any new genetic changes are found that change your screening assignment, we will notify you.
 We will provide the results of your genetic testing to you as part of the study.
-A Breast Health Specialist will be available to talk with you about your results and what they mean to your health and to your family members' health.
+If you test positive for a cancer related gene, the Color Health team will provide you with a genetics consultation.
+If the positive gene is related to breast cancer, you will also receive a personalized consultation with a WISDOM Breast Health Specialist A WISDOM Breast Health Specialist will be available to talk with you about your results and what they mean to your health and to your family members' health.

 Some gene variations are not fully understood at this time.
 These variations are called "variants of unknown significance" (or "VUS"), and they are not used in the WISDOM risk assessment.
 They will not be reported to you.
-However, if you have a VUS, and scientists determine during the course of the study that the VUS does increase cancer risk, Color Genomics will issue an updated report reflecting that change and you will be notified by a Breast Health Specialist and receive the updated report.
+However, if you have a VUS, and scientists determine during the course of the study that the VUS does increase cancer risk, Color Health will issue an updated report reflecting that change and you will be notified by a Breast Health Specialist and receive the updated report.

-In addition, Color Genomics will look for small variations in your genes that might increase or decrease breast cancer risk by a very small amount.
+In addition, Color Health will look for small variations in your genes that might increase or decrease breast cancer risk by a very small amount.
 Scientists call these minor differences "single nucleotide polymorphisms" (or "SNP"s).
 These results will be incorporated into a 'polygenic risk score' and included in your screening recommendation.